japangermany1998/Nguyen-Tran-Nhat-Duc-99-tech/src/problem5/README.md

 ## Requirements:
+To run the application, your OS needs to install these requirements:
 - Node.js version 20, npm package
-- docker, docker compose, make
+- docker, docker compose
+- make package

 ## Installation:
 - make up